actboy168/jass2lua/ydwe-engine-english.md

 4. table element random seed depends on the War3 internal random seed.

 ##4.
 Built-in library
-lua engine a total of five built-in libraries, you can "require 'library name'" call.
-5 built-in libraries are
+lua engine has a total of five built-in libraries, you can call them by "require 'library name'".
+They are

 * jass.common
 * jass.japi